BernardEpp/common/readme.md

   npm run build
 ```

-To publish make sure all changed are commited in git then run (assuming that you are logged in):
+To publish, make sure all changed are commited in git then run (assuming that you are logged in):

 ```
   npm publish